 - Purpose limitation: Data is collected for specific, explicit, and legitimate purposes, and cannot be further processed.

-- Data minimisation: Only collect personal information that is adequate, relevant, and absolutely necessary.
+- Data minimization: Only collect personal information that is adequate, relevant, and absolutely necessary.

 - Accuracy: Personal data should be accurate and up-to-date; reasonable steps must be taken to either erase or rectify inaccurate data.